 Build a Bumblebee House

 Bumblebees are plump, round bees.
-They are also excellent pollinators and tend to be docile and non-aggressive.
+They are excellent pollinators and tend to be docile and non-aggressive.
 It’s quite easy to provide a spring and summer home for these more sociable bees, which nest in groups.

 Build or purchase a wooden box 7-8 inches square with a removable lid.
 Fit a plastic tube (3/4 inch in diameter) in the roof to make an entrance.
 For those who aren’t as handy, an upended large terra-cotta pot with a drainage hole or a big teapot buried in the dirt with just the spout sticking out will do.